patudom/educator_dashboard/README.md

 To edit the CSS edit the file `educator_dashboard/assets/custom.css`.
 You need to refresh the page to see the changes.
 Sometimes a reset is need to change components that are already on the page.

+List of custom components

+- Look in `Dashboard.py` and `StudentProgress.py` to see the various custom components